uba2000/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ## 3. alphABET
 > Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.

+## 4. When I was having that alphabet soup, I never thought that it would pay off
+> Write a program that prints the alphabet in lowercase, followed by a new line.